-While 3D technology has been around for over a decade, it’s only made its way into the home fairly recently.
+While 3D video technology has been around for over a decade, it’s only relatively recently made its way into the home.
 Along with it comes concern over vision health, especially for young viewers.
 But is that concern justifiable?

 - Individuals using handheld 3D devices.
-In a Consumer Reports article, the American Optometric Association says that due to closer viewing distance, handheld 3D devices actually place higher demands on the eyes than do movies, so more frequent breaks are recommended.
+In a Consumer Reports article, the American Optometric Association says that due to closer viewing distance, handheld 3D devices actually place higher demands on the eyes than standard 3D movies, so more frequent breaks are recommended.

 - Young children.
-Nintendo 3D warns against use for children under 6 because of possibly causing vision damage in developing eyes, but experts say children over the age of 3 can view 3D safely.
+Nintendo 3D warns against use for children under 6 because of potential vision damage in developing eyes, but experts say children over the age of 3 can view 3D safely.

 - The elderly.
 Aging eyes naturally become increasingly sensitive to glare and require higher contrast than younger eyes.

 - Children & adults with a family history of epilepsy.
-What are the Dangers of 3D Glasses explains that these individuals may be at risk of a seizure or stroke due to the bright, flashing light portrayed in a 3D environment.
+The article What are the Dangers of 3D Glasses explains that these individuals may risk a seizure or stroke due to the bright, flashing light portrayed in a 3D movie.

-While no research exists supporting permanent damage specifically from viewing 3D, keep in mind that 3D glasses do manipulate eyes to see images on the screen as 3D, and this can cause eye strain, headaches, blurred vision, disorientation and nausea.
+While no research supports permanent damage specifically from viewing 3D, remember that 3D glasses manipulate the eyes to see images on the screen in 3D, which can cause eye strain, headaches, blurred vision, disorientation, and nausea.

-Eye Strain NOT a Problem Unique to 3D Viewing
+Eye Strain is NOT a Problem Unique to 3D viewing

 - Consider watching 3D at the theater when possible.
-Viewing theater 3D is not as bad for your eyes probably because of the fixed position of the audience along with the larger screen size.
+Viewing theater 3D is not as bad for your eyes, probably because of the audience’s fixed position and the larger screen size.

 - Know what you’re watching.
-HealthGuidance says, Things converted from 2D to 3D are often worse because they were never designed to be viewed in 3D and so have the biggest changes in depth.
+HealthGuidance says, Things converted from 2D to 3D are often worse because they were never designed to be viewed in 3D and have the most significant changes in depth.

 - Take regular breaks.
-Allow eyes time to relax, especially when first start watching 3D to allow your eyes to be trained to view 3D.
+Allow your eyes time to relax.
+Especially when you first start watching 3D videos.
+It takes time for your eyes to adjust to 3D viewing.

 - Make adjustments.
-Lower the contrast & brightness on ALL TVs, so the TV won’t affect the brightness of the entire room, which means eyes have less adapting to do.
+Lower the contrast & brightness on ALL TVs, so the TV won’t affect the room’s brightness, which means the eyes have less adapting.

 - Use good habits for reducing eye strain in general.
-Understand the importance of Preventing & Reducing Eye Strain as well as Managing Electronic Display Eye Strain.
+Understand the importance of Preventing & Reducing Eye Strain and Managing Electronic Display Eye Strain.

 - Consider viewing distance.
-3D University.net says to, Remember that viewing distance should be 3x or more the height of the screen.
+3D University.net says to, Remember that viewing distance should be 3x or more than the screen’s height.

 - Sit with eyes level with the screen.